rabbitmq/rabbitmq-website/site/upgrade.md

 It is important to consider a number of things before upgrading RabbitMQ.

-1. [RabbitMQ version compatibility](#rabbitmq-version-compatibility), version upgrading from &amp; version upgrading to
+1. [RabbitMQ version upgradability](#rabbitmq-version-upgradability), version upgrading from &amp; version upgrading to
 1. [Erlang version requirement](#rabbitmq-erlang-version-requirement)
 1. [Plugin compatiblity between versions](#rabbitmq-plugins-compatibility)
 1. [Changes in system resource usage and reporting](#system-resource-usage) in the new version.